-ND-295 Rural Health Rotations (Fall; Yearly; 2.00 Credits) Students with a sincere interest in rural health care shadow a range of practitioners, participate in a field trip to an intergrative health center, and do class activities and assignments that enhance their understanding of the health care system.
+ND-295 Rural Health Rotations (Spring; Yearly; 2.00 Credits) Students with a sincere interest in rural health care shadow a range of practitioners, participate in a field trip to an integrative health center, and do class activities and assignments that enhance their understanding of the health care system.
 This course is graded.
 Open to a maximum of 12 students.
-Corequisite: ND 290.
-Prerequisite: permission of the instructor.
+Co-requisite or pre-requisite: ND 290.
+Pre-requisite: permission of the instructor.

 ND-298 Transitions (Spring; Yearly; 1.00 Credit) Faculty, staff, alumni, and guests will provide expertise and advice designed to help students understand and prepare for successful transitions.
 The process of transition (loss of what is familiar and known) will be discussed utilizing models of behavior within social systems and personal experiences.
 Case studies will examine: changing career goals; adjusting to cultural differences; the transition from life as an undergraduate to life as a graduate student; work life unreadiness; lifestyle adjustments such as financial independence, rural to urban, and changing relationships.